theintegrative/theintegrative.net/content/en/docs/resource/introduction.md

 ---
 I like to keep everything very organised, in a well documented way.
 This makes communication very smooth, efficient and clear.

-We engineers don't like to repeat ourselves as our conversations tend to get [dry]().
+We engineers do not like to repeat ourselves as our conversations tend to get [dry](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 While making progress, I will keep you in the loop on new updates.

 Soon you will get answers on questions like:
 - Which software do you use?